idahultgren/idahultgren/README.md

 - 👋 Hi, I’m Ida!
 - 🌱 I’m currently learning JavaScript on my own.
+My goal is to become a front-end developer!

 - How to reach me:
 - 📫idaa.hultgren@gmail.com